dojo/docs/dijit/info.rst

       if(w){ w.show(); }
   });

-There are other ways of accessing and manipulating widgets, mostly involving the `dijit.registry <dijit/registry>`_, a collection of all widgets active on a page.
+There are other ways of accessing and manipulating widgets, mostly involving the :ref:`dijit.registry <dijit/registry>`, a collection of all widgets active on a page.

 ==================
 Behavioral widgets